Thymester/MrFish/README.md

 ## About

-MrFish is a form spammer script created by [Daan Van Essen / Amadeus](https://hrzn.bio/teylver) for phishing links.
+MrFish is a form spammer script created by [Tyler The Dev](https://tylerthedev.xyz/) for phishing links.
 Helped by [Rens](https://github.com/1rens1)!

 ## Installation